Mapping High-Performance Regions in Battery Scheduling across Data Uncertainty, Battery Design, and Planning Horizons: Methods

 \subsubsection{Synthetic ground truth data}

-Ground-truth time series are generated using a hybrid parametric–stochastic construction that combines a Fourier-inspired deterministic component with a stochastic time-series model.
+Ground-truth time series are generated using a hybrid parametric–stochastic construction that combines a Fourier-inspired deterministic component with a stochastic time series model.
 The deterministic backbone is defined as a superposition of a finite number of sinusoidal components:

 where each component is characterized by an amplitude $A_k$, frequency $f_k$, and phase shift $\phi_k$.
 The time index $t$ is discretized uniformly with a fixed sampling step, yielding a sequence of length $n$.